Permits and Certification

 It is alright to ask for proof of coverage before getting started!

 When choosing a contractor to work in your home it is important to make sure they have 2 kinds of coverage.
-1st liability insurance to insure your property is protected from accident that can occur.
-2nd is WCB coverage in case a worker is hurt on the job.
+First, liability insurance to insure your property is protected from accidents that can occur.
+Second, is WCB coverage in case a worker is hurt on the job.
 Don't get caught off guard by shady contractors.

 A permit protects the home owner and ensures due diligence on behalf of all parties involved on the construction project.
 It is the responsibility of the trade worker / contractor to pull a permit before any work begins on a job.